The Colorful World of Chicken Eggs

 In this next section, we will cover common chicken breeds and more about them.
 We will talk about egg color, disposition, history of the breeds, and general egg production.

-1. Ameraucana: The Ameraucana breed is famous for its beautiful blue eggs.
+Ameraucana Chicken Egg Color: The Ameraucana breed is famous for its beautiful blue eggs.
 These eggs can range in color from sky blue to a deep, almost turquoise shade.
 The breed is known for its distinct beard and muff feathers around its face, giving it a unique appearance.
 Ameraucana chickens are excellent layers, laying up to 300 eggs per year.
 They have a calm and friendly temperament, making them a popular choice among backyard chicken enthusiasts.
 Overall, the Ameraucana is one of the most popular layers of colorful eggs today.
 They are easy to procure and make a wonderful addition to any flock.

-2. Araucana: The Araucana chicken is another excellent layer of pale blue to bright, vibrant blue eggs.
+Araucana Chicken Egg Color: The Araucana chicken is another excellent layer of pale blue to bright, vibrant blue eggs.
 These birds may be the reason that blue eggs are so popular among consumers today.
 Although their name is often confused with the Ameraucana, they are a separate breed.
 They are much rarer than their blue-egg-laying counterpart, though, and are somewhat difficult to find in the United States.
 This beautiful breed of chicken originated in Chile, and was imported to the U.S. in the 1930s.
 It wasn’t until the past ten or so years that they rose in popularity.
 This breed is rumpless, meaning that they have no tail feathers.
 They have tufts of feathers that grow out from under their ears, giving them a comical appearance.
 They come in several different colors, including white, red, black, golden duckwing, and silver duckwing.
 Araucanas are only used for egg production, as their meat is not high quality.
 They lay medium-sized blue eggs at a rate of about three per week.
 However, they will stop laying during the winter.
 When it comes to their temperament, they are known to be friendly, sociable birds.
 Araucanas are known for their hardy nature and ability to adapt well to various climates, making them a sought-after breed for both egg production and exhibition purposes.

-3. Marans: Marans chickens are renowned duel producer for their meat and chocolate brown eggs, which can range from deep mahogany to a lighter, reddish-brown color.
+Marans Chicken Egg Color: Marans chickens are renowned duel producer for their meat and chocolate brown eggs, which can range from deep mahogany to a lighter, reddish-brown color.
 Their eggs are large and rich in flavor.
-Bakers find them excellent for baking pastries and breads.
+Bakers find them excellent for baking pastries and bread.
 The breed originated from the town of Marans in France and has gained popularity for its richly flavored eggs.
 Maran chickens are known for their friendly and docile personalities, making them a great choice for backyard flocks.
 It should be noted that Marans do not lay their eggs as consistently during the winter months when compared to other breeds.
 You can find Marans chickens in many different colors, but the most popular are the Black Copper Marans and the Cuckoo Marans.
 The French variety of Marans have feathered legs, which require some extra care to keep them clean.
 Although Marans are known for their very dark, almost chocolate-colored eggs, this is generally only true for the first few years of their life.
 As time goes on, their eggs will become lighter in color.

-4. Welsummer: Welsummer chickens are a dual-purpose breed and lay about 200 eggs per year.
+Welsummer Chicken Egg Color: Welsummer chickens are a dual-purpose breed and lay about 200 eggs per year.
 Their eggs are colored a warm, terra-cotta brown color and often have dark speckles on them.
 The breed originated in the Netherlands and is known for its excellent egg-laying abilities.
 Welsummers are also prized for their attractive appearance.
 They have a combination of dark and light brown feathers, with vibrant plumage and striking red combs.
 The roosters have lustrous beetle-green feathers on their chest and sickles.
 This breed is calm and friendly, making it ideal for beginner chicken owners.
 They do well as free-range chickens, as they are excellent foragers.
 However, they can be a bit noisy, so they may not be the best option if you live close to neighbors.
 They are not a broody breed and make poor mothers.
 Their egg production also decreases in the wintertime.

-5. Easter Eggers: Easter Eggers are not a recognized breed but rather a mixed-breed or hybrid chicken that carries the blue egg gene.
+Easter Egger Chicken Egg Color: Easter Eggers are not a recognized breed but rather a mixed-breed or hybrid chicken that carries the blue egg gene.
 As a result, they can lay eggs in a variety of colors, including blue, green, and even pink.
 These eggs are large and colorful and they are very popular for these characteristics.
 These chickens are often chosen by backyard chicken keepers for their colorful eggs and friendly dispositions.
 They make a good choice for children or first-time chicken owners.
 They produce about four eggs per week and rarely go broody.
 The Easter Egger also makes an excellent forager, so if you want to let your flock free range and scratch around for their food in the yard, this breed will likely do well at it.
 They're hardy and resistant to disease as well.
 Although they are mainly used for egg production, they do well as a dual-purpose breed.
 They were created fairly recently by crossing Araucanas and Ameraucanas with other breeds.
 The only downside?
 Because they're hybrids (the offspring of two different breeds), there's no way to guarantee what color eggs your hens will lay — but we'll take variety any day!

-6. Cream Legbar The Cream Legbar is yet another type of chicken that is known for laying blue eggs.
+Cream Legbar Chicken Egg Color: The Cream Legbar is yet another type of chicken that is known for laying blue eggs.
 It was bred into existence in the 1930s by crossing the Araucana with the Gold Penciled Hamburg chicken.
 By the 1970s, their popularity had declined and they were nearly extinct, but luckily they made a comeback and are now a popular breed for backyard chicken owners and homesteaders.
 This breed will produce around 280 medium-sized blue eggs each year.
 Their level of broodiness depends on the strain.
 They are known to be predator-savvy and are excellent foragers.
 This means they excel as free-range chickens.
 They are also friendly and easy to care for and handle, making them ideal for beginners.
 The plumage of these birds is a combination of cream, golden crele, white and grey barring.

-7. Penedesenca The Penedesenca is another chicken known for laying dark brown eggs.
+Penedesenca Chicken Egg Color: The Penedesenca is another chicken known for laying dark brown eggs.
 They originated in the Catalonia district of Spain as a local breed.
 They gained popularity in the 1980s and were imported to other countries, including the United States.
 The Penedesenca is a dual-purpose breed, meaning they can be raised for both meat and egg production.
 Hens will lay around 200 dark reddish-brown eggs per year.
 They do tend to go broody, which can interrupt their egg production.
 You can find this breed in four different color varieties: partridge, wheaten, black, and crele.
 They do best as a free-range bird and thrive in both hot and cold climates.
 If you’re looking for a pet chicken, this is not the breed for you.
 They are known to be flighty and roosters may become aggressive toward humans, especially during mating season.

-8. Olive Egger The Olive Egger is unique because it lays green eggs!
+Olive Egger Chicken Egg Color: The Olive Egger is unique because it lays green eggs!
 They are a cross between a blue egg-laying chicken and a brown egg-laying chicken.
 The first generation of their offspring will produce beautiful olive-green eggs.
 However, if you breed that first generation, only 50 percent of the resulting chicks will end up laying green eggs.
 This is a great chicken to add to your flock if you want to add a unique color to your egg basket.
 Hens are good producers of eggs and will lay around 200 medium-large eggs each year.
 They do not tend to be broody, which is good news if you don’t plan on hatching and raising chicks on your farm.

-9. Barnevelder The Barnevelder is a fairly new breed of chicken that hails from the Netherlands.
+Barnevelder Chicken Egg Color: The Barnevelder is a fairly new breed of chicken that hails from the Netherlands.
 They are a dual-purpose breed that produces stunning chocolate-colored eggs.
 These birds have brown plumage with double black lacing, giving them a striking appearance.
 The feathers on their necks are black with no patterning.
 Though this is the most common color, there are several other varieties available, including double-laced blue and chamois.
 Hens will lay between three and four large, dark brown eggs per week.
 They will occasionally be speckled.
 They also continue to lay through the winter, which makes them popular with chicken owners who live in colder climates.
-Barnevelder hens are not known to be broody, and are said to be calm and gentle.
+Barnevelder hens are not known to be broody and are said to be calm and gentle.

-10. Whiting True Blue The Whiting True Blue is the last major breed of chicken that lays blue eggs.
+Whiting True Blue Chicken Egg Color: The Whiting True Blue is the last major breed of chicken that lays blue eggs.
 They are a recent addition to the poultry world and were created in Colorado by a fly fishing enthusiast.
 He crossbred White Leghorns and Ameraucanas to create the Whiting True Blue that we know today.
 Hens of this breed will lay between 250 and 300 large blue eggs each year, making them prolific egg producers.
 They are not prone to going broody.
 This breed is dual-purpose and can also be used for meat production.
 You can find the Whiting True Blue in several different color varieties, including Blue Wheaten, Black, and Silver Blue.
 They are easy to care for and are fairly self-sufficient.
 They excel as free-range birds and are a great choice for beginners.
 However, they do not make the best pets; they are not very fond of humans or being handled.
 Their eggs are truly blue, meaning that they are blue on the exterior and interior of the eggshell.
 Due to their high egg production, they should be fed a high-protein diet.

 Many people wonder if there are any nutritional differences between eggs of different colors.
 While the color of the shell may vary, the nutritional content of the eggs remains largely the same.
 The color of the eggshell is determined by the breed of the chicken and does not affect the nutritional composition of the egg inside.